Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/ASI/phase4-pathways-prompt.md

-# Phase 4: Southern and Eastern Scalefish and Shark Fishery (SESSF) Systems Profile - Future Pathways Analysis
+# Phase 4: Australian Seafood Industry (ASI) Systems Profile - Future Pathways Analysis

 ## Phase Objective
-To identify and analyze potential future pathways for the SESSF system, focusing on climate adaptation, management interventions, technological innovation, and indigenous knowledge integration.
+To identify and analyze potential future pathways for the ASI system, focusing on climate adaptation, management interventions, technological innovation, and indigenous knowledge integration.
 This phase develops strategic responses to system dynamics and charts possible trajectories for system evolution.

 ## Previous Phase Integration
 Before proceeding with this phase, you must: